groupbuddies/apprenticeship-guide/apprentices/README.md

 ### Schedule

-The apprentice should diccuss the time to get to the office, time to leave and any other scheduling issue with the mentor.
+The apprentice should discuss the time to get to the office, time to leave and any other scheduling issue with the mentor.

 ### Editor